matthiaskeller1578/example_fail-log_craftingDH/Week 1- Getting Started/2019-05-06-week-1-fail-log.md

 Through seeing what the cousre is expcting of me, I have learned that I will need to allocate my time wisely to complete thses assignemntes and moduels.
 Most importantly, leaving enough time for me to leave and come back to a challenge that I face.

 ## Third Annotation
-My [third annotation](insert link) refers to writing my fail logs.
+My [third annotation](https://hyp.is/TYENanLKEemLYPMCVFiYfQ/workbook.craftingdigitalhistory.ca/introduction/crafting-digital-history/) refers to writing my fail logs.
 While reading about the fail logs, I was unsure of what they were.
 Once I saw the video on writing the fail log, I had dificulty (right now) figuring out how to reconfigure the text and add links and headings.

-TI am currently taking this time to "mess around" so to speak with figuring out the configuration and how to reshape my text for later on.
+I am currently taking this time to "mess around" so to speak with figuring out the configuration and how to reshape my text for later on.

 ## Comments/Concerns